-Any stockholder proposal submitted to us pursuant to SEC Rule 14a-8 under the Exchange Act for inclusion in the proxy statement and proxy relating to our 2024 Annual Meeting must be received by us no later than the close of business on December 23, 2023.
+Any stockholder proposal submitted to us pursuant to SEC Rule 14a-8 under the Exchange Act for inclusion in the proxy statement and proxy relating to our 2024 Annual Meeting must have been received by us no later than the close of business on December 23, 2023.
+No stockholder proposals were received for the 2024 Annual Meeting.

-Any stockholder who wishes to propose any business to be considered by the stockholders at the 2024 Annual Meeting, other than a proposal for inclusion in the proxy statement pursuant to SEC regulations, or who wants to nominate a person for election to our Board at that meeting, must provide a written notice that sets forth the specified information described in our bylaws concerning the proposed business or nominee.
-The notice must be delivered to the Secretary at our principal executive offices, at the address set forth on the first page of this proxy statement, between February 7, 2024 and March 8, 2024.
+Any stockholder who wishes to propose any business to be considered by the stockholders at the 2025 annual meeting, other than a proposal for inclusion in the proxy statement pursuant to SEC regulations, or who wants to nominate a person for election to our Board at that meeting, must provide a written notice that sets forth the specified information described in our bylaws concerning the proposed business or nominee.
+The notice must be delivered to the Secretary at our principal executive offices, at the address set forth on the first page of this Proxy Statement, between February 6, 2025 and March 8, 2025.
 In the event that the annual meeting is advanced by more than thirty (30) days, or delayed (other than as a result of adjournment) by more than thirty (30) days from the anniversary of the previous year's annual meeting, notice by the stockholder to be timely must be received not later than the close of business on the later of the ninetieth (90th) day prior to such annual meeting or the tenth (10th) day following the date on which public announcement of the date of such meeting is first made.
-Stockholders who intend to solicit proxies in support of director nominees other than the Board's nominees under SEC Rule 14a-19 must comply with the applicable provisions of our Bylaws, as well as complying with the additional requirements of SEC Rule 14a-19(b).
+Stockholders who intend to solicit proxies in support of director nominees other than the Board's nominees under SEC Rule 14a-19 must comply with the applicable provisions of our Bylaws, as well as complying with the additional requirements of SEC Rule 14a-19, including SEC Rule 14a-19(b).